 Reno, NV — Tesla, Inc. is back in the news this week on the heels of a successful quarter.
-The upstart car company announced at the Reno Grand Car Show that it plans on releasing a “retro” line of 1980s are all fit with modern Tesla technologies.
-However the company also announced that the new-old line of vehicles will also feature power windows and AM Radios, something missing from Tesla’s modern fleet.
+The upstart car company announced at the Reno Grand Car Show that it plans on releasing a “retro” line of the 1980s are all fitted with modern Tesla technologies.
+However, the company also announced that the new-old line of vehicles would also feature power windows and AM Radios, something missing from Tesla’s modern fleet.

 “It’s clear what Elon Musk is trying to do,” said Car and Driver Magazine associate editor Larry Stephenson.
 “He’s trying to appeal to aging Baby Boomers sense of nostalgia.
-You know, they’re at the age now where they start looking backwards and doing things like genealogy.
-Well Musk is tapping into that.
-Personally I’m looking forward to a Chevy Malibu that actually runs correctly.”
+You know, they’re at the age now where they start looking backward and doing things like genealogy.
+Well, Musk is tapping into that.
+I’m looking forward to a Chevy Malibu that runs correctly.”

-“It’s really a brilliant move in terms of them expanding their market share,” continued Mr. Stephenson.
+“It’s a brilliant move in terms of them expanding their market share,” continued Mr. Stephenson.

 Mr. Musk made a few comments at the Reno Grand Car Show regarding the new models.
 The billionaire entrepreneur said that they would be re-using old chassis from salvage models and then fit them with modern technologies.
 According to Musk, this will dramatically cut costs and make Teslas even more accessible to everyday people.